grumat/BmpTrace2Win/README.md

 - Setup your firmware to enable TraceSWO.
 - Setup VisualGDB to use the **Black Magic Probe** as your debugger, including TraceSWO.
 - Run an instance of **BmpTrace2Win**.
-- Configure Putty and connect.
+- Optionally configure and use Putty to receive results.
 - Run the debug session.